-Levels of parental alcohol misuse, which are above the recommended low risk drinking levels [39] but below high risk levels or infrequent drug misuse (once or less per month) have been defined as 'increased risk'.
-Whilst such patterns of consumption can present a risk to parents, children and the family environment, they are not the focus of this review, nor the focus of local authority intervention.
+Levels of parental alcohol misuse, which are above the recommended low risk drinking levels [36] but below high risk levels or infrequent drug misuse (once or less per month) have been defined as 'increased risk'.
+This includes hazardous levels of alcohol misuse [32].
+Whilst such patterns of consumption can present a risk to parents, children and the family environment, they are not the focus of this review, nor the focus of Local Authority intervention.
 As such, the evidence relating to the impact of increased risk parental substance misuse upon the child is detailed in appendix D of this report, for reference purposes.
-Studies which do not utilise a reliable measure of parental substance misuse reduce the confidence with which the level of substance misuse can be accurately assessed; these studies are also detailed within the appendix D.
+Studies which do not utilise a reliable measure of parental substance misuse reduce the confidence with which the level of substance misuse can be accurately assessed; these studies are also detailed within appendix D.